-2. Toilets
+2. Toilets and Showers

-For all toilets inside workplace, dormitory, dinning, or any other areas, Supplier shall ensure all toilets meet the following requirements:
+Supplier shall not place any undue restrictions on the use of toilets.

-- The number of toilets or privy seats for each gender shall comply with Applicable Laws and Regulations, and shall not be less than one per 15 residents, with a minimum of one such unit for each gender in commonuse toilet facilities. - Except within individual family accommodations, separate toilet facilities for men and women shall be provided.
-If toilet facilities for men and women are in the same building, at least one solid wall from floor to ceiling shall separate them. - Toilet facilities shall be visually marked with "men" and "women" in the native language of the persons expected to access the toilet facilities. - Common-use toilet facilities shall be well lighted, well ventilated, clean, and sanitary.
-These toilet facilities shall be located as per Applicable Laws and Regulations and not more than 200 feet (61 meters) from each Dormitory sleeping room inside the Dormitory building.
+Toilets or privy seats for each gender shall number as per Applicable Laws and Regulations and not less than one per 15 residents, with a minimum of one such unit for each gender in common-use toilet facilities.

+Except within individual family accommodations, separate toilet facilities for men and women shall be provided.
+If toilet facilities for men and women are in the same building, at least one solid wall from floor to ceiling shall separate them.

+Toilet facilities shall be visually marked with "men" and "women" in the native language of the persons expected to access the toilet facilities.

+Common-use toilet facilities shall be well lighted, well ventilated, clean, and sanitary.
+These toilet facilities shall be located as per Applicable Laws and Regulations and not more than 200 feet (61 meters) of each Dormitory sleeping room inside the Dormitory building.
-3. Showers

 Supplier shall provide both hot and cold pressurized water showers for the use of all occupants.
-These shower facilities shall be clean and sanitary, and located within 200 feet (61 meters) of each Dormitory building.
+These shower facilities shall be clean and sanitary and located within 200 feet (61 meters) of each Dormitory building.